Skip to main content

 Ensure meat is cooked thoroughly.

-Meat, especially pork and poultry, should be cooked to an internal temperature of at least 74°C (165°F) to prevent foodborne illnesses.
+Cook meat, particularly pork and poultry, to an internal temperature of at least 74°C (165°F) to avoid foodborne illness.

 HIGH